Career counselling

 When career counselling becomes useful

 Career counselling matters when the next decision feels important, expensive, or hard to reverse.
+The goal is to get clearer before confusion turns into another costly wrong turn.

 This is for you if